שְׁמַע יִשְׂרָאֵל יהוה אֱלֹהֵינוּ יהוה אֶחָד׃

 Aloha Eloah (Dear God),

 When I first began attending evangelical churches in the late eighties, I really appreciated them welcoming me into their services which they labeled non – denominational.
 Once they became their own brand, however, it was not one that I could subscribe to.
-Since I left the church several years ago, I have always hoped for reformation, reconciliation and restoration, but today, I just pray that you would allow me to accept that it never was the moral or spiritual pinnacle that I had once envisioned it to be.
+Since I left the church several years ago, I have always hoped for reformation, reconciliation, and restoration, but today, I just pray that God would allow me to accept that it never was the moral or spiritual pinnacle that I had once envisioned it to be.